tuxbox-neutrino/db-import/README.en.md

 ## Development & testing

+Developer helpers:

 - `make clean && make` – rebuild
 - `make format` – (WIP) formatter target
 - `./build/mv2mariadb --debug-print` – verbose importer logs

 ## Versioning

+We cut SemVer releases so the API and plugins can reason about the data source version.

 Release **v0.5.0** introduces the configurable `mysqlHost`, allowing container setups to talk to non-local MariaDB hosts.
 We follow Semantic Versioning; all